Time-like graphical models: Introduction

 \chapter{Introduction}

 In the general theory of Markov processes (such as given in the book \cite[Blumenthal-Getoor]{blumenthal}) we have a process $X$ indexed by some \textbf{parameter set $T$}: \be (X(t):t\in T).\ee The set $T$ can be any set with some \textbf{order} $\preceq$.
 The book \cite{multparpr} by Khoshnevisan studies different cases of multiparameter processes ($T\subset \R^n$). $T$ could, for instance, be vertices of a directed graph with the order induced by the direction of edges.
 Processes indexed by vertices of graphs are well studied and are often used in machine learning (\cite[Koller - Friedman]{prgphmdl}, \cite[Hastie et al.]{stat_learning}) and statistics (\cite[Lauritzen]{graph_models}, \cite[Studen\'{y}]{studeni}), where they are called {\it probabilistic graphical models}.
 In each of these models the \textbf{conditional independencies} can be read from the \textbf{structure of the graph}.
 (A short introduction to undirected graphical models is given in \S \ref{sec:mrf}.)
+Graphical models have been intensively studied in the area of algebraic statistics (\cite[Drton et. al]{algebraicStatistics}), where techniques from algebraic geometry have been successfully used to study properties of conditional independence.
 In probability, Markov processes indexed by trees have been studied (see \cite[Benjamini - Peres]{mchidxtr}), as well as Gibbs processes.
 Similar continuous models such as the { branching Brownian motion} (\cite{etheridge}), { Le Gall's Brownian snake} (\cite{etheridge}), { Brownian web} (\cite{bweb}) and {Brownian net} (\cite{bnet}) have been studied.
 In all these models the underlying graph is a \textbf{random graph}.
 In 2011, Burdzy and Pal (\cite{tlg1}) introduced time-like graphs (TLG's) and defined (Markov) processes on graphs with no co-terminal cells (NCC-graphs).
 Compared to graphical models, these were {\bf continuous} processes (they have a random variable defined at each point of the representation), and unlike the continuous models studied in probability, the underlying graph was {\bf deterministic}.
 A number of properties (induced by the structure of the underlying graph) of these processes were proved.
 However, the model had \textbf{strong restrictions} both on the degrees of vertices of the graph and the distribution of the process.
 In this paper we expand the definition of processes onto a wider family of graphs, answer open questions asked by Burdzy and Pal, and investigate new properties and connections with some known processes.
 This paper has three main parts, and it ends with a list of open problems and an appendix that contains definitions of some terms that might not be familiar to the reader.